meghu2791/meghu2791.github.io/_pages/about.md

 News!
 =====
+1. Excited to begin my summer internship with MSR Redmond!
-1. Our paper on Fake News detection has been accepted to WiML 2019 for a poster presentation.
+2. Our paper on Fake News detection has been accepted to NeurIPS WiML Workshop 2019 for a poster presentation.
+3. Talk at UBC Data Science group on Fake News detection - challenges and future!
-2. Our paper on data cleaning using deep learning has been accepted to MAIS 2019.
+4. Our paper on data cleaning using deep learning has been accepted to MAIS 2019.

 Publications and Conferences
 =============================